 In all the slaughter of the First World War none was more senseless than the campaign waged by the Italian army on its north-eastern frontier against the Austro-Hungarian Empire.
-It was brutal, bloody, frightening and murderous achieved virtually nothing and is now largely forgotten – and in the tradition of wars down the ages it never needed to be fought.
+It was brutal, bloody, frightening, killed in great numbers, achieved virtually nothing, and is now largely forgotten – and in the tradition of wars down the ages, it never needed to be fought.

 The Socialist Party removed him from his post as Editor.

 The campaign for entry into the war also had considerable support amongst members of the Liberal Party within Parliament but the majority of both socialists and conservatives continued to oppose entry.

 The Prime Minister Alessandro Salandra and King Victor Emmanuel III were however in favour and with such powerful backers the majority counted for little.

 For many months Britain and France had been courting Italy to open a second front on the Allies behalf in southern Europe.

 After long and often torturous negotiations on 26 April 1915, Italy signed the Treaty of London.
 In it they were promised considerable territorial gains in Istria, Trieste, the Austrian Tyrol, and Dalmatia, if it mobilised its armies in support of the Allies.

 Just under a month later on 23 May 1915, to equal amounts of joy and trepidation, Italy declared war on Germany and the Austro-Hungarian Empire.

 It was as Salandra put it – a matter of Sacred Egoism.

 But Italy was ill-prepared for war especially on such an industrial scale.
 Certainly, it could put a lot of men in the field even without conscription being able to mobilise 36 Divisions and 875,000 men but it could provide only 120 modern artillery pieces for the entire army.